HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 by 4 part-time devs.
 It obviously won't always beat the most mature functional runtime in the world.
 In some of the tests below, HOVM obliterates GHC due to better asymptotics; but that's not new, due to asymptotics (after all, Python QuickSort > C BubbleSort).
+In others, it performs worse.
 What is notable, though, is that even in cases where optimality plays no role, HOVM still does fairly well.

 Haskell was measured with: